gababool/Company-Employees-Program/readme.txt

 Martin
 - 1.1 Create and store regular employees (DONE)
 - 1.6 Retrieve a string including all employees (DONE)
-- 1.9 Update Employee’s Information
+- 1.9 Update Employee’s Information (DONE, except Intern.
+Not tested!)
 - 2.3 Presenting the creation or assignment with invalid Employee data.
 - 2.6 Presenting the creation or assignment with invalid Interns data.